vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-dev-components.md

 * The `view` cluster certificate and token must be extracted and set in the `build` profile to enable the scanner components to communicate with the `view` cluster where the results of scans are stored and available for inquiry.

-## CI/CD Pipelines
+## CI/CD Pipelines for Custom Supply Chain

-Tanzu Application Platform supports Tekton pipelines using the `tekton-pipelines package`.
+Tanzu Application Platform supports Tekton pipelines using the `tekton-pipelines package` to customize the supply chain.
 It allows developers to build, test, and deploy across cloud providers and on-premises systems.
-For more information, see [Tekton documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/tekton-tekton-about.html).
+For more information, see [Tekton documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/tekton-tekton-about.html).

-To learn more about all Tanzu Application Platform components, see [Component documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/components.html).
+To learn more about all Tanzu Application Platform components, see [Component documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/components.html).